spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-troubleshooting/2-debugging-scdf-tasks.md

 `kubectl describe po/pod_name`

-For example, the events from a successfully deployed `timestamp-batch-task` application would look similar to:
+For example, the events from a successfully launched `timestamp-batch-task` application would look similar to:

 ```
 Events: